 Years of Experience

-Broken down by tenure, the largest share of Federal Public Defenders employees (78 percent) have 10-19 years of experience and earn approximately $86K per year on average.
+When we consider tenure, a substantial portion of employees (78 percent) have been working for 10-19 years and make $86K per year on average.

 Certifications and Degrees